farouk26/farouk26/README.md

 ###

-<p align="left">📫 Don't hesitate to connect with me via LinkedIn if you're interested in collaborating, I'm always ready to network with fellow enthusiasts and professionals in this field.</p>
+<p align="left" style="font-size= 20px;">📫 Don't hesitate to connect with me via LinkedIn if you're interested in collaborating, I'm always ready to network with fellow enthusiasts and professionals in this field.</p>

 ###